 Notes: 3/22/2020 was first day US rate > 1.
-Data through 5/2/2021.
+Data through 10/2/2021.
 Sources: FRBC calculations, the Center for Systems Science and Engineering at Johns Hopkins University, and the World Bank.

-As of May 2, the cumulative COVID-19 mortality rate of the United States is 1,753 deaths per million people.
-This is almost triple the mortality rate of Canada, but below that of Italy and the UK.
+As of October 2, the cumulative COVID-19 mortality rate of the United States is 2, 131 deaths per million people.
+This is more than double the mortality rate of Canada but below that of Italy.

-Notes: Horizontal axis has log scale.
-Excluding days when mortality rate < 1.
+Notes: Excluding days when mortality rate < 1.
 Dots on Sundays to show time.
-Data through May 2, 2021.
+Data through October 2, 2021.